milesj/packemon/website/docs/config.md

 }
 ```

-> In the future, we hope to support other platforms like Electron and React Native.
+> In the future, we hope to support other platforms like Electron.

 ## Support